100% Merino Zip Hoody

 *Using a dryer with a low temperature setting may cause the garment to shrink more than when dried naturally, but it will return to its original shape as it is worn.

-When rubbed against a white or light-colored shirt during rain or when wet from sweating, the colors may transfer and stain the shirt.
+When the 100% Merino Light item in Blue, Mustard, or Navy is in contact with a white or light-colored shirt wet from rain or sweat, color may transfer and stain the shirt.

 For more instructions on washing, drying and storage at home, please read on the “Read More” section below.

-It is machine-washable, but please be careful with water temperature and machine settings as it may cause shrinkage.
-Because merino wool is a natural fiber, its fibers are short, and fuzz and pilling may appear, but after several washes, they will become less noticeable.
+It is machine-washable, but please be careful with water temperature and machine settings as high temperatures may cause shrinkage.
+Because natural merino wool has short fibers, fuzz and pilling may appear, but after several washes, they will become less noticeable.

 - Use a neutral detergent.
 Wool fibers are chiefly composed of animal proteins that are vulnerable to alkalinity, so avoid washing with alkaline detergent as it may damage the texture.